sgladkoff/goldpan-ru/docs/interpretisto.md

 **Interpretisto** enables its users to participate in conferences in a variety of roles.
 The role each user gets is determined by the link or code provided to them.

-- Presenter: the role for a presenter during a webinar-style conference (Fucntions);
+- Presenter: the role for a presenter during a webinar-style conference ([Fucntions](http://logrus.co/#/interpretisto?id=presenter));
-- Participant: the role for an equal participant during a meeting-style conference (Fucntions);
+- Participant: the role for an equal participant during a meeting-style conference ([Fucntions](http://logrus.co/#/interpretisto?id=participant));
-- Interpreter: the role of an interpreter, essential for any multilingual conference (Fucntions);
+- Interpreter: the role of an interpreter, essential for any multilingual conference ([Fucntions](http://logrus.co/#/interpretisto?id=interpreter));
-- Attendee (Event Remote): the role of an attendee during a webinar-style conference (Fucntions);
+- Attendee (Event Remote): the role of an attendee during a webinar-style conference ([Fucntions](http://logrus.co/#/interpretisto?id=attendee-event-local));
-- Attendee (Event Local): the role that has been created as an interpretation aid for users intending to attend foreign-language conferences physically (Fucntions);
+- Attendee (Event Local): the role that has been created as an interpretation aid for users intending to attend foreign-language conferences physically ([Fucntions](http://logrus.co/#/interpretisto?id=attendee-event-remote));

 ## Technical Requirements

-An Internet connection with a 5 mbps up/down (or higher) bandwidth is recommended,

-A Firefox 60+ or a Chrome 74+ web browser is recommended for using **Interpretisto**.
+A Firefox 60+ or a Chrome 74+ web browser is recommended for using **Interpretisto** on a desktop or laptop PC.

 You can log in to an existing conference simply by using an Interpretisto link you have been provided.
 If you've been provided a conference code instead of a link, you can enter it in the **Enter Conference Code** field.